 Neutron particles travel at high speeds and can cause the objects with which they interact to become radioactive.
 Neutron radiation occurs primarily in nuclear reactors and is emitted as a result of induced nuclear fission.

 All radioactive material decays, or becomes less radioactive over time.
 The half-life of a radioactive material is, simply put, the amount of time it takes for the material to lose half of its radioactive activity.
 Some radioactive elements have a half-life lasting only a few days, while others have a half-life lasting for thousands of years.
-It would seem to make sense that elements with a longer half-life would be more hazardous to human health, but this is not the whole truth.
+It would seem to make sense that elements with a longer half-life would be more hazardous to human health, but this isn't the whole truth.
 Elements with a short half-life will produce a greater amount of radiation over a shorter time, while elements with a longer half-life will produce less radiation over a longer time.
 Either way, both types of radioactive elements are dangerous, and great care must be taken in the storage of spent radioactive waste from sources such as nuclear power plants and from waste-generating industries such as hospitals.

 The three most important components of protection against radiation exposure are time, distance, and shielding.

-The United States Nuclear Regulatory Commission (NRC) is responsible for regulating the storage and disposal of radioactive waste in the United States.
+The United States Nuclear Regulatory Commission (NRC) is an organization responsible for regulating the storage and disposal of radioactive waste in the United States.
 Because many of these wastes have half-lives that last many years, the environment must be protected from the radiation that they emit.
 Waste from nuclear power plants is stored in ''spent fuel pools'' which are designed to keep the waste from leaking into the ground or groundwater.
 These pools are made of thick layers of concrete, with steel liners.